Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees: Introduction

-We highlight two practical implications that arise from the derived theory.
-First, the decomposition provides a different basis for the finite element spaces.
-Expressed in this basis, the Hodge-Laplace problem becomes a series of four smaller, symmetric positive definite systems that can be solved sequentially, without loss of accuracy.
-We show numerically that this results in a significant speed-up for all Hodge-Laplace problems on the complex, especially for the problem posed on the facet-based Raviart-Thomas space.
+We highlight three practical implications that arise from the derived theory.
+First, the decomposition provides a different basis for the Hilbert complex.
+Expressed in this basis, the Hodge-Laplace problem becomes a series of seven smaller, symmetric positive definite systems that can be solved sequentially.
+We show numerically that this results in a significant speed-up for all Hodge-Laplace problems on the complex, especially for the problem posed on the edge-based Nédélec space.
+The same solution is recovered, so this procedure forms a direct solver.

+Second, the Poincaré operator allows us to construct an explicit basis for the harmonic forms.
+Each basis function requires solving two linear systems, and the numerically obtained basis functions are in qualitative agreement with expectation.

-Second, we fit the derived decomposition in the framework of auxiliary space preconditioning to construct a preconditioner for elliptic problems.
-We show that the performance of this preconditioner is related to the Poincaré constant on a subspace of the decomposition.
+Third, we fit the new basis in the framework of auxiliary space preconditioning to construct a preconditioner for a more general class of problems.
+We show that the performance of this preconditioner is related to a Poincaré constant on a subspace of the decomposition.
 This Poincaré constant is computable and forms an upper bound on the Poincaré constant of the full finite element space.
-Numerical experiments indicate that the preconditioner is particularly well-suited for problems in which the terms involving the differential dominate, which implies that it properly handles the large kernel of the differential operator.
+Numerical experiments indicate that the preconditioner is particularly well-suited for problems in which the differential operators dominate, which implies that it properly handles the large kernel of the differential operator.

-We note that our construction is reminiscent of the regular decomposition from \cite{hiptmair2007nodal} with a notable difference that our decomposition does not contain a high-frequency term.
-Moreover, this work draws inspiration from \cite{vcap2023bounded}, in which Poincaré operators are constructed for the twisted and BGG complexes.
+We mention three further ties of this work to the existing literature.
+The decomposition is reminiscent of the regular decomposition from \cite{hiptmair2007nodal}.
+Additionally, this work draws inspiration from \cite{vcap2023bounded}, in which Poincaré operators are constructed for the twisted and BGG complexes.
+Finally, we refer the interested reader to \cite{ern2025discrete} for a recent review on discrete Poincaré operators.